azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

     ```

 1. Replace the `<Text Analytics API Key>` in line 1 of the index.js file awith the API Key of your Cognitive Service.
+    If you need to get it again:
+    ```shell
+    az cognitiveservices account keys list --name cog-textanalytics-westeurope-001 --resource-group rg-azdc-cognitive
+    ```
     Save the changes.

 1. Some additional NPM packages need to be installed: